triramdhani/next-starter/README.md

 # Next js starter by tri

-1. nextjs with typescript default template
+1. Next.Js & Typescript
-2. css with tailwindcss
+2. Tailwindcss
-3. eslint + pretier + husky + commitizen
+3. Eslint
+4. Pretier
+5. Husky
+6. commitizen for Traditional commit

-# How to clone
+# How to to get started

 1. clone this repo
+2. cd repo_name
-2. pnpm install
+3. pnpm install

 # how to lint ?

 pnpm lint

-#how to commit
+# how to commit

 1. git add .
 2. pnpm commit
-3. push
+3. git push